 Decreased sensation and ability to achieve orgasm

 You may choose to get testicular implants.
-Complications associated with testicular implants include poor positioning and infection.
+Complications associated with testicular implants include poor positioning, extrusion of implants and infection.
 If positioning problems occur, the implants can be surgically removed and replaced.
 Infections can be treated with antibiotics and when necessary, abscesses can be drained.

 What expenses are not covered by MSP?